 If you want login/logout redirections, go to Settings > Login With Ajax in the admin area and fill out the form.

-Add the login with ajax widget to your sidebar, [lwa] on your pages, or use login_with_ajax() in your template.
+Add the login with ajax widget to your sidebar, add a Gutenberg block or [lwa] on your pages, or use login_with_ajax() in your template.

 If not, you can also manually install this, we’ll use Russian as an example:

 - Find your language on the translate.wordpress.org project page, and click on either the stable or development column percentage.